 All great projects are a direct result of collaboration and co-operation.
 We work with people who add value and insight to the process.
 If you feel you would like to be an advocate for raising Defib awareness with Adopt-A-Defib in any capacity so we can achieve a common goal of saving lives from Sudden Cardiac Arrest in Australia we welcome your enquiry.

-If you recommend our lifesaving initiative and it leads to a successful placement of an Adopt-A-Defib package; we offer a pay-it-forward incentive in recognition and thanks for being part of this placement.
+If you recommend our lifesaving initiative and it leads to a successful placement of an Adopt-A-Defib package; we offer a pay-it-forward monetary incentive in recognition and thanks for being part of this placement.
+Apologies but incentive is not offered in conjunction with the NSW Office of Sport Defib Grant Program.

 The Adopt-A-Defib not-for-profit initiative supporting businesses, clubs and schools by making public access Defibrillators affordable and visible.
 Saving Lives.
 An Australia wide provider of HeartSine Samaritan® Defibrillator great value packages.
 Please get in touch.